benjamin-wunder/project-reimbursement/README.md

 ## Creating your own scenario

-If you'd like to create your own scenario, you can do so using the following template for creating the json as input:
+If you'd like to create your own scenario, you can use the -f and specify the full path as the argument.

+To create an input file, use the following template:
 ```
 {
   "sets": [